 - Ensure long-term data preservation through the establishment of data management processes and systems to support rapid evaluation, access and distribution of purchased data, and long-term access to purchased data for scientific reproducibility.

 The scientific community may use commercial datasets that are acquired by NASA for scientific purposes in adherence to vendor-specific terms and conditions.
-Currently, data acquired during the evaluations of Planet and Maxar are available at no cost to NASA-funded researchers.
-Data from Spire Global and through NASA ESD’s collaboration with the International Space Station (ISS), data from the Teledyne Brown Engineering, Inc. DLR Earth Sensing Imaging Spectrometer (DESIS) are available for all U.S. Government-funded researchers.
+Currently, data acquired by NASA are available at no cost to NASA-funded researchers.
+Data from Spire Global and data acquired through NASA's ESD collaboration with the International Space Station (ISS) from the Teledyne Brown Engineering, Inc. DLR Earth Sensing Imaging Spectrometer (DESIS) are available for all U.S. Government-funded researchers.
 Planet data are now available for U.S. Government Federal civil agencies and National Science Foundation funded researchers.

-Information about these vendors and data is available on the Commercial Datasets page.
+Information about these vendors, user licenses, and data is available on the Commercial Datasets page.
 As additional commercial small satellite datasets are evaluated and acquired, those datasets will also be made available.

 As the capabilities of commercial satellite vendors grow, NASA's Earth Sciences Division (ESD) will continuously monitor the development of these companies and acquire relevant data to complement NASA's Earth observation data.